DmitryFillo/nginx-proxy-pitfalls/README.rst

 * 1.9.6
 * 1.10.1

-I assume it works with wide range of versions.
+Although I think it works for many other versions.

 Further research
 ================

 * `This issue <https://trac.nginx.org/nginx/ticket/723>`_ says that changing HTTPS to the HTTP helps.
 Check how protocol changes affects examples above.
 * Compare perfomance with and without resolving.
-* Compare perfomance with different variables scope.
+* Compare perfomance with different variables scopes.